Heiligkreuzkapelle (Trier, Germany)

 How long should I spend visiting?

-A visit to Heiligkreuzkapelle typically lasts around 30 minutes to an hour, allowing ample time for reflection and exploration.
+A visit to Heiligkreuzkapelle typically takes around 30 minutes to an hour, allowing you to explore the interior and reflect.

 Is photography allowed?